 X. Connect and respect our visitors

-The cynical critic has no part to play in our future.
+The cynical critic has no part to play in the future.
 We have to grow like a tree and be robust enough to understand the changes of the seasons.
 The winter of thought and ideas – The spring of new beginnings – The summer of success – And the autumn of change – We will not stagnate or believe we have found the magical formula – There is a long way to go; it will be a journey of mistakes and successes.
 There is one certainty; there is nothing we have to hide.
 The objective is for us to be successful, and our visitors return time and again.

 We will continue to write our thoughts and essays.
 Every exhibitor who contributes in this way will help make our events unique and prestigious.
 A visitor is not attending a LizianEvents show – The visitor is attending a show to which every exhibitor has made a contribution.
 The critic may comment: ‘A pipe dream’ ‘Illusion’ ‘Not possible’ Our reply is ‘Look again, many of us are making it happen.’